randoop/randoop/scripts/defects4j_README.md

    in the Defects4j README.
    Note the Perl dependencies section.
-If you are using a UW machine for which you do not have super user access, you will need to set up a cpan local lib to install any missing perl modules.
+If you are using a UW machine for which you do not have super user access, you will need to set up a cpan local lib to install any missing Perl modules.

 2. Optionally, use a different version of Randoop.